 Living in either facility is a fantastic way to meet new students who are all in the same situation as you (just try not to be the person setting the fire alarm off at 3am in February while burning your toast!).

-Due to increasing student numbers, additional accommodation is sourced with a 3rd party supplier.
+Due to increasing student numbers, additional accommodation is sourced with a third-party supplier.
 Details about this accommodation will be sent at the time of application.

 Situated on the Camden Campus, College Grove offers modern, self-catered accommodation for 83 occupants in 12 maisonette style properties.
 Each maisonette consists of seven single study bedrooms (one with disabled access) and a kitchen/dining room.
 Each bedroom has en-suite facilities and is equipped with contemporary furniture & soft furnishings.